Location of Adventure

 Important Information About This Trip

-While this adventure focuses on spirit bears and humpback whales, as well as black bears and grizzlies, our ship-based journey immerses us in one of the most magnificent natural landscapes on Earth, which we will also experience through land-based exploration.
-It should be noted that spirit bears are rare, the coastal rain forest is very dense, and sightings can never be guaranteed.
-We spend three days in the spirit bear area and two full days at the spirit bear viewing platforms, which we have determined is the right amount of time given the tight quarters and most frequent weather conditions.
+While this adventure focuses on spirit bears and humpback whales, as well as black bears and grizzlies, our ship-based journey grants us access to one of the most magnificent natural landscapes on Earth, which we will also experience through land-based exploration.
+Guests should be aware that spirit bears are rare, the coastal rain forest is very dense, and sightings can never be guaranteed.
+We spend three days in the spirit bear area and two full days at the spirit bear viewing platforms, offering multiple opportunities to spot them.
 The areas we visit provide the best chance for seeing the elusive spirit bears, and our naturalist guide and crew are adept at finding them.
 Photographers, please note that flash photography of wildlife is strictly forbidden while in the spirit bear viewing areas.

 Getting There & Getting Home

-We have pre-booked spaces for our travelers on flights from Vancouver to Terrace and from Bella Bella to Vancouver (or the reverse direction, depending on the direction of your itinerary).
+We have pre-booked space for our travelers on flights from Vancouver to Terrace and from Bella Bella to Vancouver (or the reverse direction, depending on the direction of your itinerary).
 These flight times are not determined until late spring.
-We will notify you at that time so you may book your arrival and departure flights in and out of Vancouver.
+We will notify you at that time so you may book your arrival and departure flights into and out of Vancouver.
 Please note that the cost of these flights is not included in your trip fee and will be assessed separately.